Inclined Bed Therapy and Sleep Apnea: Does Sleeping on an Incline Help?

 Inclined Bed Therapy visual: improved lymphatic drainage and swelling relief

-Gentle elevation can promote lymphatic drainage, which some sleepers feel reduces morning puffiness.
+Gentle elevation can promote lymphatic drainage, reducing morning puffiness.

 Changing head and torso angle helps keep the airway open, which may reduce snoring intensity.

-Proper alignment on a slight incline can feel easier on the back compared to stacking multiple pillows.
+Proper alignment on a slight incline can feel easier on the back compared to stacking pillows.

 Inclined Bed Therapy shown to help acid reflux symptoms overnight

-Inclined sleeping is commonly used for nighttime reflux relief—an added benefit alongside airway support.
+Inclined sleeping is commonly used for reflux relief—an added benefit alongside airway support.

 How to Set Up Inclined Bed Therapy